Purpose-Driven

 Miles McNeal & Powell is the boutique holdings firm with a family of companies that are intentional about creating supercommunities*.

 Our holdings include optimum and highly transformative plans for abandoned, brownfield, distressed, and idle properties (e.g., buildings and land) within qualified opportunity zones (QOZ) to reverse urban blight and to create impactful, viable business ventures.
-With aspirations for 100% of companies to have B Corporation certification and aligning priorities with the United Nations' Agenda for Sustainable Development Goals (SDGs).*
+Our aspirations include 100% of companies to have B Corporation certification and priorities aligned with the United Nations' Agenda for Sustainable Development Goals (SDGs).*

 (*) Aligning and prioritizing with 4 of 17 United Nations (UN) Sustainable Development Goals (SDGs): No Poverty (#1), Decent Work and Economic Growth (#8); Industry, Innovation, and Infrastructure (#9); and Sustainable Cities and Communities (#11).